 - Push: Downloading files from an EHR and sending them to the Registry: If the pull option is not available, participants can download their files and send them to the Registry, also known as the “push” method.
 In this method, no RPC installation is required from the participant.
 Instead, a practice would download its data from the EHR and map it, according to a Clinical Data Repository (CDR) template.
 The practice would then transfer the mapped data to the Registry via the cloud.

-Participants can also use a hybrid of the 3 options to share their data with the Registry.
 Details about how an EHR is hosted are required to determine if and how much data can be extracted.
 This is determined on a site-by-site basis.
 Contact us for more information.